radiantlogic-v8/documentation-new/documentation/installation/configure-sdc-client.md

 ## Deploy on Windows

-To deploy the secure data connector client on a Windows system, first unzip the *sdc-windows-.zip* file into a directory on the client system.
+To deploy the secure data connector client on a Windows system, first unzip the *sdc-windows-(version).zip* file into a directory on the client system.
 Next, locate the following files:

 - *appsettings.Production.json*
 - *RadiantLogic.OnPremisesAgentClient.Agent.exe*